 Ify ensures that CLI’s complex array of logistics and services are delivered at the highest quality and efficiency.
 She supervises staff responsible for project logistics and management, contracting with Professional Development consultants, and the ordering, shipping and receiving of books and materials.
 She has over eleven years of project management experience in for-profit and non-profit industries, and was CLI’s Project Manager for the East region for six years.
 She holds an MBA with concentration in Management from Argosy University, Washington DC, and a Certificate in Project Management from Temple University.

-Jill oversees the implementation of projects in Philadelphia and other sites in the eastern region, manages and guides CLI Professional Developers, provides support to principals and district leaders, and strives to expand our work to reach more children.
-She ensures that both the learning objectives and outcomes stipulated in client contracts and all donor expectations are met.
+Jill oversees the implementation of projects in the Eastern Region, leads and guides Regional Managers/Associate Regional Managers, provides support to district leaders, and strives to expand our work to reach more children.
+She ensures that both the learning objectives and outcomes stipulated in all client and donor contract expectations are met.

 Jill started at CLI as a Professional Developer in 2005, where she has been a literacy coach, content developer, facilitator, and mentor before taking on the role as Regional Manager.
 Over the past 20 years, Jill has served as an educator and educational leader in urban education.
 This experience has given her a deep appreciation for teachers, principals, and district leaders.
 Jill provides her expertise in school improvement and strives to transform education by tending to the needs of each individual represented in the school culture.
 She holds a Master’s in Educational Leadership from St. Joseph’s University and a Bachelor’s in Psychology and Elementary Education from Lycoming College.